 Ransomware attacks can target storage devices connected to your network to make restoring data more difficult.
 This emphasizes the importance of having multiple backups that are off-site or offline.

-Creating an incident response plan can ensure that your organization is prepared to properly use your data backups when a ransomware attack occurs.
+Creating an incident response plan can ensure that your organization is prepared to properly use your data backups when a cyber attack occurs.

 Create an incident response plan